IsaacSchemm/Pandacap/README.md

 # Pandacap

-An Azure-hosted, **single-user** bridge and inbox reader for DeviantArt.
+An Azure-hosted, ActivityPub-compatible art gallery and feed reader.

 This is **not**:
-* a full bridge between DeviantArt and ActivityPub (only the instance owner's posts are broadcast)
+* a bridge between DeviantArt and ActivityPub (only the instance owner's posts are exposed, and import is fully manual)
+* a fully self-contained application (DeviantArt is the only implemented method for authentication and importing posts)
-* a general-purpose art website (only the instance owner can log in, and there are no upload or discoverability features)
+* a proper social media site (only the instance owner can log in, and there are no discoverability features)
-* a microblogging platform (different post types are in separate feeds; shares are ignored by default and can be filtered based on post type)

-Things it does:
+Pandacap is a single-user application.
+To log in, the instance owner must use DeviantArt account that matches the Pandacap configuration.

+Once logged in, the instance owner can:

-* Allow the owner to log in with their DeviantArt account and:
+* Import posts (artwork, journals, and status updates) from their DeviantArt account
+* Refresh posts by checking DeviantArt for updates
+* Set artwork alt text
+* Remove imported posts
 * Follow and unfollow ActivityPub users
 * Follow and unfollow Atom and RSS feeds
 * View image posts from DeviantArt accounts, ActivityPub actors, or Atom/RSS feeds they follow
 * View text posts from DeviantArt accounts, ActivityPub actors, or Atom/RSS feeds they follow
 * View ActivityPub mentions and replies
+* View ActivityPub boosts
 * Mark ActivityPub posts as favorites
 * See which other ActivityPub users have liked or boosted the owner's posts

-* Allow visitors to:
+Visitors can:

 * See the owner's DeviantArt submissions
 * See the owner's DeviantArt journals and status updates
 * See the owner's ActivityPub handle
 * See the owner's AT Protocol handle, if Bridgy Fed is connected
 * See the owner's ActivityPub follows, followers, and favorites
-* Make the owner's DeviantArt submissions, journals, and status updates available to ActivityPub servers such as Pixelfed and Mastodon

-Things which will probably not be added:
+Things it does not do:

+* Expose any other user's DeviantArt posts or activity over ActivityPub
+* Allow the owner to create or edit posts without going through DeviantArt
 * Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post
 * Expose ActivityPub likes and boosts to other users
 * Expose ActivityFed "comments" (replies) to other users

-Things it does not do, **by design**:

-* Allow the owner to create new posts
-* Mirror any actual image data from DeviantArt in its own database
-* Expose any other user's DeviantArt posts or activity over ActivityPub
 * Allow any user other than the instance owner to log in
-* Render text posts and image posts within the same feed
-* Render boosts and normal posts within the same feed

 ## Deployment